University of Tennessee, Knoxville, TN

 Scoring:

-The ‘farmer’ and a judge will independently score each contestant from predetermined scoring sheet.
+The ‘farmer’ and judges will independently score each contestant from predetermined scoring sheet.

 Role: